dmitrii-esin/elixir-phoenix-graphql-react-realworld-example-app/README.md

 # Useful tips

-- Autoformat on save for the vscode:
+- Autoformat "on save" for the vscode:
   You can use [this extension](https://marketplace.visualstudio.com/items?itemName=emeraldwalk.RunOnSave) for the vscode and then add the next parameters to the settings.json:

 ```shell